raphaelfloresca/frontend-test/README.md

 # Welcome to the mobile nüli test app

+## Notes (Please read)

+- Please replace the URL in the `app/(tabs)/index.tsx` file in the Apollo client with your machine's URL.
+- You can run `npm run storybook` to see Storybook, and `npm run test-watch` to run jest in watch mode.

 For full instructions on what we'd like you to do please visit our [official developer test page](https://www.notion.so/nuliapp/Nuli-Mid-Level-Mobile-Developer-Test-83f53a4746824e4a8f924b8b9fc13d69#ac50bed4e72645a2a5b066ff67bb7a93).

 ## Get started